jorgebucaran/hyperapp/docs/architecture/state.md

 # State

+> *Definition:*
-The **state** of your Hyperapp application is the unified set of data that your [views](views.md), [actions](actions.md), and [subscriptions](subscriptions.md) all have access to.
+> The **state** of your Hyperapp application is the unified set of data that your [views](views.md), [actions](actions.md), and [subscriptions](subscriptions.md) all have access to.

 Hyperapp by design offers no strong opinion about how your state should be structured aside from it being unified.
-This means [components](views.md#components) don't technically possess their own local state but that also means they have direct access to any part of the entire state they need.
+This means [components](views.md#components) don’t technically possess their own local state but that also means they have direct access to any part of the entire state they need.
 The user is entrusted with shaping things beyond that.

 ---

 ## Assignment

 When you initially create your app instance with [`app()`](../api/app.md) you get to setup your state with the [`init:`](../api/app.md#init) property.
-Since it's possible to have several different app instances [active simultaneously](../api/app.md#multiple-apps) it's important to know that each app retains its own separate state.
+Since it’s possible to have several different app instances [active simultaneously](../api/app.md#multiple-apps) it’s important to know that each app retains its own separate state.

 ### State Transitions